Demi Lovato says Paramore's Hayley Williams is her "dream collaborator"

 She cited the former’s 2004 hit ‘Since U Been Gone’ as “one influence that really changed where I wanted to go directionally”, hailing the single as “a monster record”.

-“And I saw the transformation of her as an artist go from R&B soul pop to pop rock,” Lovato continued.
+“And I saw the transformation of [Clarkson] as an artist go from R&B soul pop to pop rock,” Lovato continued.
 “And I was like, wait, that’s what I want to do.”
-The star would then go on to discover bands like Paramore and Flyleaf.
+The star would later go on to discover bands like Paramore and Flyleaf.

 “I’ve known Hayley [Williams] since… I think I met her when I was 15,” Lovato told Lowe.